mosuke5/hugo-blog.mosuke.tech/README.md

 2. Deploy: deploy to 'mosuke5-lab/mosuke5-lab.github.io' by using 'lvivier/step-gh-pages'.
 3. After Deploy: clear cache in cloudflare.

-# how to use
+# How to use
 ```
 // set up
-$ git clone https://github.com/dplesca/purehugo themes/purehugo
+$ git clone https://github.com/mosuke5/purehugo themes/purehugo
 $ hugo server
 ```